Mumbai Weather Update: City to feel the heat as maximum temperature rises to 35°C

 The IMD on Monday predicted that average temperature in some parts of country is likely to remain above normal during the April-June period.
 The April-June seasonal average minimum and mean temperatures are also likely to be warmer than normal by 0.5 degree Celcius to 1.0 degree Celcius over most of the subdivisions of northwest, west, central, east and western peninsular India, it said.

-The IMD Mumbai in its weather forecast for Thursday stated that the maximum temperature in Santacruz was 33.7°C, while the minimum temperature was 24°C. On the other hand, the maximum temperature in Colaba was 31.5°C, while the minimum temperature was 24°C.
+The IMD Mumbai in its weather forecast for Friday stated that the maximum temperature in Santacruz was 34.8°C, while the minimum temperature was 24°C. On the other hand, the maximum temperature in Colaba was 32.4°C, while the minimum temperature was 24°C.

 (For all the latest News, Mumbai, Entertainment, Cricket, Business and Featured News updates, visit Free Press Journal.
 Also, follow us on Twitter and Instagram and do like our Facebook page for continuous updates on the go)